matejlednar/My-highlighter/README.md

    Method name   		          Method description

- _.tag(element, index)		     gets an element from nodelist by index _.log(data)				             writes an argument into console _.regEvent(element, event, function, phase)          registers an event listener _.showCode()                if the script element contains data-code="true", display content of all elements with
+- _.tag(element, index)		     gets an element from nodelist by index
+- _.log(data)				             writes an argument into console
+- _.regEvent(element, event, function, phase)  registers an event listener
+- _.showCode()                if the script element contains data-code="true", displays content of all elements with class="code"
-                             class="code"
- _.initLibrary()  			        allows change the library prefix via data-conflict attribute and enable / disable run
+- _.initLibrary()  			        allows change the library prefix via data-conflict attribute and enable / disable run _.showCode() automatically.
-                             _.showCode() automatically.
- _.runLibrary()              runs showCode() and defines prefix of the library
+- _.runLibrary()              runs showCode() and defines prefix of the library